-R2-ISC-06: CBSD Registration Data Classification:

-- a.
-Public Registration Data are data that SAS Administrators must [shall] share with the public according to FCC requirement 96.55(a)(3).
+R2-ISC-06: CBSD Registration Data Classification: Public Registration Data are data that SAS Administrators must [shall] share with the public according to FCC requirement 96.55(a)(3).
 Specifically, such data is limited to CBSD registration data that would not allow one to identify a CBSD licensee.
 The CBSD registration data that may be shared both with other SAS administrators and with the public pursuant to FCC requirement 96.55(a)(3) are:

-- i FCC identification number
+- a.
+FCC identification number

-- ii CBSD class (Category A/Category B)

-- iii Operating indoors or outdoors (for CAT A)

-- iv Air interface technology

-- v Sensing capabilities (if supported)

 - b.
-Non-Public Registration Data are CBSD registration data that would allow one to identify a licensee and must [shall] therefore be obfuscated pursuant to FCC Requirement 96.55(a)(3).
-A SAS administrator may share Non-Public Registration Data with another SAS administrator, but must [shall] maintain it as confidential pursuant to FCC Requirement
+CBSD class (Category A/Category B)

+- c.
+Operating indoors or outdoors (for CAT A)

+- d.
+Air interface technology

+- e.
+Sensing capabilities (if supported)